LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Related Works

 In contrast, QAT integrates the quantization process directly into the training loop.
-This enables the model to learn and adapt to the low-precision format during training, generally yielding superior performance compared to PTQ at very low bit-widths~\citep{llmqat2023}.
-Successful QAT approaches for low-bit scenarios often employ sophisticated scaling mechanisms alongside the adaptive training itself, as evidenced by several recent methods~\citep{onebit2024, binarymos2024}.
-However, despite these advancements, consistently achieving high model fidelity when quantizing to less than 1.0 BPW remains a considerable challenge.
+This enables the model to learn and adapt to the low-precision format~\citep{llmqat2023}.
+This approach generally yields superior performance compared to PTQ at very low bit-widths.
+Successful QAT approaches for low-bit scenarios often employ sophisticated scaling mechanisms alongside adaptive training, as evidenced by recent methods~\citep{onebit2024, binarymos2024}.
+Despite these advancements, consistently achieving high model fidelity when quantizing to less than $1.0$ BPW remains a considerable challenge.
 This persisting difficulty underscores the need for novel architectures and training strategies specifically designed for such extreme compression regimes.